 #6 Kentucky Peerless Distilling Co.

 Yes, Louisville is the place to visit for bourbon, but at Kentucky Peerless Distilling you can sample some moonshine.
 This is a relatively new spot in Louisville, although the Kentucky Peerless name goes way back to the 1800’s.
-Bourbon production just started again, although their first bourbon release will not be until 2019.
+Bourbon production just started again, and their first bourbon release is in 2019.

 In the meantime, come here and sample some delicious moonshine.
 Our favorites were the cinnamon fire, chocolate pie, and green apple pie.